rstemmer/musicdb/docs/source/usage/fromsource.rst

    restorecon -R /usr/share/webapps/musicdb

 That's it.
 MusicDB is now installed and can be configured.
-Continue with the next sections to create a working environment.
+Continue with the :ref:`Initial Setup` sections to create a working environment.